 2pm // Busan Cinema Center: here you can take a tour of the exhibits and walk off that lunch without having to wander too far from the beach.
 Unfortunately, if it’s a weekend then the center is closed, and I recommend you head over to the Museum of Art, instead.

-4pm // Spa Land: quite close to the Cinema Center, this is one of the most famous spas in Korea, and it includes all of the Korean sauna features.
+4pm // Spa Land: quite close to the Cinema Center in central Busan, this is one of the most famous spas in Korea and it includes all of the typical Korean sauna features.
 There are multiples hot tubs and several options for add-ons like massages or body scrubs.
 You can rent a bathing suit, as well, and towels are provided.
 Just relax and soak it in.

 7pm // Dinner: returning to Haeundae, close to the beach there are always several vendors selling street foods like meats and seafoods, and ice cream and rice cakes.
 You can make a full meal out of it and try a variety of smaller servings of each dish.
 Alternatively, if it’s cold out you can go to a bar and have some beer and anju, making sure to save room for a piece of hoddeok (cinnamon sugar rice cake)!

 8pm // Walk The Beach: if it’s warm weather this is a great time to feel the sand on your toes one more time, but I’d recommend you go to a noraebang (karaoke room) if it’s cold.
 Noraebang is a very typical Korean past time, especially popular after a couple of bottles of soju or beer (which you can order directly to your room using the call button, even if you’re in a pay-as-you-go place).